shahzaib2000/Showroom-Management-System-using-Fusion-Trees/README.md

 **Installing different modules**

-We have to have pandas and kivy installed on the system to run our application.
+You have to have pandas and kivy installed on the system to run our application.
 We need to follow some steps which are as follows:
 **Step 1:**
 Run Command Prompt in your PC